-Table 3-1: List of buoy wind monitor and digital compass L0 DPs that are transformed into L1 wind spec эd and direction DPs in this ATBD .8 Table 5-1: Flags associated with RM Young wind monitor measurements 17 Table 5-2: Information maintained in the CI data store for RM Young wind monitor 18 Table 6-1: Uncertainty budget for an individual wind measurement.
-Shaded rows denote the order of uncertainty propagation (from lightest to darkest) 23
+Table 1.
+List of buoy wind monitor and digital compass L0 DPs that are transformed into L1 wind spee d and direction DPs in this ATBD 6 Table 2.
+Flags associated with RM Young wind monitor measurements .17 Table 3.
+Information maintained in the CI data store for RM Young wind monitor. .17 Table 4.
+Uncertainty budget for an individual wind measurement.
+Shaded rows denote the order of uncertainty propagation (from lightest to darkest) .23 Table 5.
+Uncertainty budget for L1 wind data products.
+Shaded rows denote the order of uncertainty propagation (from lightest to darkest) .23